Academic Catalog

 Courses must be satisfactorily completed in the order and timeframe specified in the DPT curriculum made available to each student unless permission to deviate from the sequence or time frame has been approved by the department faculty.
 Students who fail Clinical Education courses are required to successfully repeat the course the next time it is offered before continuing in the curriculum.
 Any course that is repeated due to a deceleration or failure of clinical education are subject to the requirement for continuous registration while awaiting the opportunity to do so.

-Students enrolled in Doctor of Physical Therapy program must maintain continuous registration in the program and are required to meet all requirements for graduation within four years of date of graduation from the Clinical Health Studies program.
+Students enrolled in Doctor of Physical Therapy program must maintain continuous registration in the program and are required to meet all requirements for graduation within five years of starting the professional phase of the program.
 Any breaks in continuous registration are counted toward the amount of time a student takes to complete degree requirements.

 2. Comprehensive Practical Exam